 The most common destinations for nomad are actually quite cheap to live.
 For example, in Bali (Indonesia) you can easily live with $1.300/month.
 In Chiang Mai (in Thailand), you can live with $900/month…

 How much does it cost to live in NYC, Paris or London?

 Choose your destination according to your wallet.
 I’ve met on the road persons who make between less than 15k to a 6 digits yearly income salary.

 I personally consider every place in the globe with a chair, a table and a decent WiFi as a potential office.

 But, there are laws.
 What I want is not necessarily what I can get.
-The vast majority of nomad enter in countries on tourist visas.
-Which mean, you are supposed to be on holidays.
-In other words: you are legally not authorized to work.
+The vast majority of nomadster countries on tourist visas.
+Which means, you are supposed to be on holiday.
+In other words: you are legally NOT authorized to work.